I was at the gym, and I got asked a question: Are Fitness Machines Good?

-One of the guys there, Frank, knows what I do and asked me fitness related questions, and this was one of his questions: Are Fitness Machines any good?
+One of the guys there, Frank, knows what I do and asked me fitness-related questions, And this was one of his questions: Are Fitness Machines any good?

-So there you go, that ended up being my answer when it comes to Are Fitness Machines Good?
+So there you go, that ended up being my answer regarding Are Fitness Machines Good?
 They play a role.

-Before I go, I want to hear from you, what are your thoughts on fitness machines – good or bad?
+Before I go, I want to hear from you; what are your thoughts on fitness machines – good or bad?

 Put your comment in the comment area or Facebook comment area.